LA is blessed with picnic weather all year round, which means alfresco dining is always a great option.

-The park is hilly surrounded by flat terrain with more than seven miles of walking and hiking trails.
-The trails offer impressive vistas of the Hollywood Sign, the Santa Monica Mountains, Downtown Los Angeles, the international airport, and Pacific Ocean.
+The park is hilly, surrounded by flat terrain with more than seven miles of walking and hiking trails.
+The trails offer impressive vistas of the Hollywood Sign, the Santa Monica Mountains, Downtown Los Angeles, the international airport, and the Pacific Ocean.

 Kenneth Hahn has more than 100 picnic tables, BBQs, volleyball courts, basketball courts, a disc golf course, soccer fields, gardens, and playgrounds.
 The lake is stocked with rainbow trout or catfish (depending on the season).

 There are plenty of supermarkets nearby where you can pick up picnic or BBQ supplies.
-If you prefer not to DIY a picnic, there are lots of restaurants in the area, serving dishes from different cuisines.
-There is also an on-site concession which sells simple food.
+If you prefer not to DIY a picnic, many restaurants in the area serve dishes from different cuisines.
+There is also an on-site concession that sells simple food.

 Kenneth Hahn State Recreation Area is better accessed by car.
 The closest train station is Jefferson/La Cienega on the Metro’s Green Line.

 Rent a car in LA to make the most of a picnic day trip.
 Discover Cars have great Car Rental Deals with no fees and free cancellations.

 As a reference, Kenneth Hahn is located 10 miles from Downtown Los Angeles, 15 miles from Santa Monica, and 17 miles from Venice Beach.
 There is a $6 fee on weekends and holidays.

 Nearby attractions include the Baldwin Hills Scenic Overlook, Downtown Culver City, Sony Studios, and the Natural History Museum.